Healthy Homes Assessment Manor Park

 What We Do

-As building inspectors we take on all components that come with expert house inspects.
-We’re here to ensure you make the best choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the elements involved in professional house examinations.
+We are here to ensure you make the best decision when buying your next home.

-We are serious about your investment We conduct comprehensive checks to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the exciting aspects of purchasing or owning the home.
+We take your investment seriously and conduct detailed checks to ensure you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the fun aspects of purchasing or owning your own home.

-We specialise in a range of services to make sure that you are completely informed about the condition of any property you may be contemplating buying or selling in addition to other services.
+We specialise in a variety of solutions to ensure you are completely informed about the condition of any property that you might be thinking of buying or selling and also other services.

-With our systematic approach to inspecting your property and the most up-to-date software technology that incorporates digital images into the Report, you can actually see any issues that may be found.
-Thanks to our comprehensive report, it is easy to understand why we receive so many clients who recommend our services to their family and friends.
+With our systemised method of conducting your house inspection and the latest in technology for software that incorporates digital images into your Report, you are able to actually see any issues found.
+With our comprehensive report, it is no wonder we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports